 The shame, uncertainty, and instability caused Karl to gaze with extreme longing at the lives of privilege lived by his school mates.
 But in addition to the bald facts of his own origins Karl was everything that bred contempt in children.
 A constant outsider, he was despised at school because he was clumsy on the play ground, frequently tripping over his own feet when forced by circumstance to play games.

-Food, the textures, tastes, and fulfillment of food was a gratification that never failed.
+Food, the textures, tastes, and fulfillment of food was a gratification that never failed him.
 His first favorites were Pillsbury products of various kinds and the Pillsbury Doughboy became an addition to his private hall of heroes as soon as the fat, amiable image was introduced as part of an advertising campaign when Karl was still in his teens.

-Often forced by circumstance to hide in the library he soon began reading books in depth, gravitating to those that told the stories of men who conquered despite the obstacles of life.
+Often forced by circumstance to hide in the school library, he soon began reading books in depth, gravitating to those that told the stories of men who conquered despite the obstacles of life.
 He was especially struck by the stories of military heroes and soon saw the correlation in military strategy to those of politics.

 Determined to make his career in politics he joined the Republican Party because the Democratic Party regulars were drawn from the parents of the children who had tormented him on the playground in his grade and middle school.

 Karl was highly intelligent and learned the skills of ingratiating himself to those in power early on.
-His driving needs produced an ability to see the motives behind the activities of those individuals with whom he dealt so providing him with the essential means to manipulate events.
+His driving needs produced an ability to see the motives behind the activities of those individuals with whom he dealt, so providing him with the essential means to manipulate events.

-In the 70s he came to the attention of George Bush, Senior, who recognizing the drive and talents impervious to others, hired him.
 He was to formulate and organize the effort needed to assure Bush and the petroleum interests here presented that the gas would continue to flow from pumps so that wealth would continue to fill their bank accounts.
 This has proven a good investment.
 It was to be his first job in politics and, in some sense the only job he has ever held.

 No comments: